Smana/smana.github.io/content/en/post/devflux/index.md

 * One managed by flux's kustomize controller.
 Its API is `kustomization.kustomize.toolkit.fluxcd.io`
 * The other `kustomization.kustomize.config.k8s.io` is for the kustomize overlay
 {{% /notice %}}

+The <span style="color:green">kustomization.yaml</span> file is always used for the kustomize overlay.
+Flux itself doesn't need this overlay in all cases, but if you want to use features of a Kustomize overlay you will occasionally need to create it in order to access them.
+It provides instructions to the Kustomize CLI.

 {{% /notice %}}